What is blackjack insurance? How It Works & Odds

 When you have the option to protect your main hand by purchasing insurance, it sounds like a good idea.
 You could salvage your bet if the dealer hits blackjack, right?
 AK-shu-ally…it isn’t that simple.
 The reality is more like adding chocolate chips to your pasta salad as insurance against too much onion.

-Before you agree to blackjack insurance, stick with us while we answer some vital questions, including “What is insurance in blackjack?”
+Before you agree to an insurance bet in blackjack, stick with us while we answer some vital questions, including “What is insurance in blackjack?”
 “Does insurance matter if I hit in blackjack?” and the age-old dilemma, “What fixes a pasta salad gone terribly wrong?”

 All of that is coming and more.